Mesothelioma Surgery

 In this radical thoracic surgery, the entire affected lung is removed.
 Parts of the lining of the lung (pleura) and diaphragm are also removed.
 This is an invasive surgery that can be risky for some patients.
 It takes several weeks to recover from.
 Many people have lived long past their prognosis after receiving an EPP.

 In this surgery, the cancer is removed along with the pleural lining.
 The surgeon doesn't remove the lung or diaphragm.
-Dr. Robert Cameron developed this lung-sparing surgery at the UCLA Medical Center.
-It is less invasive than the EPP.
+This procedure is less invasive than the EPP.
 People who have this surgery tend to live up to 19 months after having it performed.
 Some live even longer.

 This procedure is performed on patients with peritoneal mesothelioma.
 First, doctors remove all visible tumors through cytoreductive surgery.
 Then, they put heated chemotherapy (hyperthermic intraperitoneal chemotherapy) inside the abdominal cavity, which helps kill off any remaining cancer cells.
 Some people who have had this type of surgery have lived 5 years or more.

-Thoracic surgeon Dr. Robert Cameron, who developed the lung-sparing P/D operation, treats veterans at the Los Angeles VA.
-He is one of the most respected mesothelioma surgeons in the world.
-Veterans with VA Health Care can receive his curative surgery.
+Thoracic surgeon Dr. Robert Cameron, who developed the lung-sparing P/D operation, treats veterans enrolled in health care programs through the U.S. Department of Veterans Affairs (VA).
+As one of the most respected mesothelioma surgeons in the world, Dr. Cameron treats mesothelioma patients at the West Los Angeles VA Medical Center.

 Palliative Mesothelioma Surgeries